RBAC Configuration

 1. When you finish adding conditions, click Finish.
 The Add Group window appears.

 2. Click Save to add the group.
-The group is added to the Groups page.
+The group appears on the Groups page.

 Assigning Users to Groups